Biography

 Later at "Open School," a public alternative high school, Chris's enthusiastic and creative art teacher, Susie Bogard, boosted his mud-slick path.
 His senior project, "ceramics and glaze chemistry," made it possible to co-start a pottery studio in the San Juan Islands of Washington where, at 18, Chris moved to raise his new young family in a hand-built cabin minus electricity and running water.

-Chris has subsidized his love of art by being a chimney sweep, hay farmer, oyster-grower, news printer, legal assistant, and criminal defense investigator.
-In 1992, Chris fled a desk job doing legal work to pursue a full-time career in pottery.
-He founded Dancing Dog Clayworks and produced garden sculptures, tiles, and functional houseware including everything from "butter fish dishes" to mountain-range sconces to, yes, kitchen sinks, too.
+Chris has subsidized his love of art by being a chimney sweep, hay bale bucker, oyster-grower, printing press operator, legal assistant, and criminal defense investigator.
+In 1992, Chris fled a desk job at a law firm to pursue a full-time career working clay.
+He founded Dancing Dog Clayworks and produced garden sculptures, tiles, and functional houseware including everything from "butter fish dishes", bowls and mugs to sinks.

-Today, Chris works full-time designing and sculpting modern prayer wheels for his company "Axis of Hope.™" His prayer wheels have been revolving and evolving at public exhibits across the west: American Craft Council Exhibition of Fine Craft in San Francisco; Sun Valley Center Idaho Arts and Crafts Festival; Best of the Northwest Shows in Portland and Seattle; and "Ashes to Art: Funerary Art" in San Francisco and Philadelphia.
+Today, Chris works full-time designing and sculpting modern prayer wheels for his company "Axis of Hope.™" His prayer wheels have been revolving and evolving in private and public settings across the nation and internationally.

 Yarrow, Chris, and North